If an individual dies without a valid Will in place, the rules of intestacy decide who benefits from the deceased’s estate.

 What is ‘intestacy’?

-‘Intestacy’ refers to the circumstances whereupon a person dies without having made a valid will or other binding declaration to indicate how their estate should be distributed.
+‘Intestacy’ refers to the circumstances whereby a person dies without having made a valid will, or other binding declaration, to indicate how their estate should be distributed.

-An intestate estate must be shared out in accordance with the rules of intestacy and despite the complexities that this brings, it is still all too common an occurrence.
+An intestate estate must be shared out in accordance with the rules of intestacy, and despite the associated complexity it is not uncommon.

 What are the rules of intestacy?

-If there is no surviving spouse or civil partner, the estate will be distributed in equal shares to surviving children.
-If any of the children of the deceased had pre-deceased them, the estate will be distributed in equal shares their children (i.e. their grandchildren).
+If the deceased has no surviving spouse or civil partner, the estate will be distributed in equal shares to surviving children.
+If any of the children died before the decease, the estate will be distributed in equal shares to their children (i.e. the deceased’s grandchildren).

 If the deceased has no surviving children, grandchildren or parents, siblings will inherit the estate in equal shares.
-If a sibling had pre-deceased the person who has died, then their offspring (the deceased’s nieces and nephews will inherit the share of the estate that their parent would have inherited.
+If a sibling died before the deceased, then their offspring (the deceased’s nieces and nephews) will inherit the share of the estate that their parent would have inherited.

-If none of the aforementioned relations are surviving, the deceased’s grandparents will inherit the estate in equal shares.
+If none of the relations referred to previously are surviving, the deceased’s grandparents will inherit the estate in equal shares.

 If there are no surviving grandparents, under the rules of intestacy, the estate will be inherited by the deceased’s uncles and aunts.
-If surviving uncles and aunts have pre-deceased the person who has died, then their children (the deceased’s cousins) will inherit their parents share of the estate.
+If uncles and aunts have already died, then their children (the deceased’s cousins) will inherit their parents share of the estate.
 In the absence of aunties and uncles, half-aunties and half-uncles and their children can inherit.

 If there are no surviving relatives as per the predefined list, the whole of the deceased’s estate will go to the Crown where the Treasury Solicitor will administer the estate.